florian/florian.github.io/_drafts/reservoir-sampling.md

 It does not require fancy data structures or complex math but just an intuitive way of adapting probabilities.
 Proofing that it works also seems like a good example to learn about induction.

+The solution of adapting probabilities is optimal for the problem as described here.
+However, there are various extensions for different use cases.
+The random tag algorithm can be extended to make it possible to sample from weighted distributions.
+Additionally, if the iterable interface allows skipping a certain number of items, the algorithm of adapting probabilities can be improved further.
+The final complexity then depends on how many elements we want to sample, rather than just on how many elements the stream has.

 {% capture refs %}
 	{% include cite.html i=1 acm="Vitter, J. S. (1985).
 Random sampling with a reservoir.
 ACM Transactions on Mathematical Software (TOMS), 11(1), 37-57." pdf="https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.138.784&rep=rep1&type=pdf" %}
 	{% include cite.html i=2 acm="Cormode, G. (2017).
 What is Data Sketching, and Why Should I Care?.
 Communications of the ACM (CACM), 60(9), 48-55." pdf="https://pdfs.semanticscholar.org/548a/1a53896474c314ea33b9c1f96ecec8ed3b10.pdf" notes="papers/016_What_is_Data_Sketching_and_Why_Should_I_Care.md" %}